 An order has been placed at the York U. Bookstore for the following titles.
-You might be able to save some money by acquiring access to them in electronic version (either permanently or for the duration of the course), rather than by buying them in hard copy.
+The prices listed are estimates based on information available as of June 2025.
 The first two titles are the textbooks we will be using in the fall and winter term respectively.
-The third and fourth titles will be used to complete the Fall term Al Assignment.
+The third title will be used to complete the Fall term AI Assignment.
+The fourth book is option and will be useful for those of you who have never used ChatGPT in a planned and systematic manner.